 round and round.

-DThe wheels on the bus go
+CThe wheels on the bus go

 round and round,

-Aall around the tDown.
+Gall around the tCown.

 2. The wipers on the bus go